What Does Novikov Claim The United States Planned

 What Does Novikov Claim the United States Planned?

 In the realm of international space policy and military strategy, few figures have sparked as much debate as Russian scientist Igor Novikov.
 His provocative assertions about the United States' secret space ambitions have raised eyebrows among policymakers and space enthusiasts alike.
-Think about it: while the U. S. has long maintained transparency about its civilian space programs, Novikov's claims suggest a hidden agenda that extends far beyond peaceful exploration Less friction, more output..
+In practice, s.
+While the U.has long maintained transparency about its civilian space programs, Novikov's claims suggest a hidden agenda that extends far beyond peaceful exploration That's the part that actually makes a difference..

 The Core of Novikov's Allegations